 To prevent this debris from impacting the marsh or washing out to sea, the school’s environmental club, Salt Marsh Soldiers, worked to remove debris and inspire other coastal citizens to get involved.
 They participated in monthly cleanups of a 1.2 mile stretch of the highway and adjoining areas, using the Marine Debris Tracker app to record the types and amounts of debris they collected and analyzed their data to help target solutions.

 While cleanups are one solution to the global problem of marine debris, this project’s goal was to take education a step further toward innovation.
 Together with science teachers at Glynn Middle School and representatives from both university and community organizations, the project team visited seventh-grade classes quarterly to provide informative lectures, hands-on activities, and prompt discussions about solutions, with the aim of equipping students with critical thinking skills and increasing their capacity to engage in future problem-solving.

-Project activities documented over the school year were incorporated into a short educational film, presented to students at the end of the school year.
+Project activities documented over the school year were incorporated into a short educational film and presented to students at the end of the school year.
 The film was premiered during the summer at a community film festival.
-Event attendees learned about the project’s success in removing trash from the environment and motivated event attendees to increase their engagement and stewardship.
+From the movie, event attendees learned about the project’s success in removing trash from the environment and motivated them to increase their engagement and stewardship.
 The film is now available to reach new audiences and inspire other individuals to help prevent marine debris.

 What were the project results?

 Students focused on two salt marsh sites and cleaned each site a total of six times.
 Items collected from the marshes were entered into the Marine Debris Tracker App and results were analyzed to assess the type of marine debris that dominated the sites.
 The Marine Debris Tracker App results showed that 44% of the collected items were made of plastic and 35% were made of glass.